Mar 22 - Apr 12, 2015

 Saigon, this time around wasn't so much about tourist attractions (it never was) but more on food (as it shall always be) and about meeting up with old friends.
 It was good to see Nhung, Phung and Nhi whom I met in Koh Rong Island back in 2014.
 Mai Chi from Can Tho visited Saigon.
 Me and Tuyen took time to catch up with her.
 Of course, Vien was someone we would default to usually in his Cafetram coffee shop.
 I would have wanted to see Ben and Ti but that didn't happen.

-An established Vietamese film maker who has become a friend, asked me to teach him English.
 As a general rule, I don't say No when an opportunity beckons.
 I can speak English, but how do I teach it?
 I had to do some research, and found out the unique challenges facing Vietnamese when learning to speak English.
-I incorporated that into my teaching guideline and came up with my own methodology that was conversational and written, with focus on how to pronounce, grammar, sentence composition, spelling and assignments.
+I incorporated that into my teaching guideline and came up with my own methodology that was conversational and written, with focus on how to pronounce, vocabulary expansion,sentence composition, spelling and assignments.
+Grammar was the least important.
 With Tuyen's English progress, as I was also correcting her English, I got a sense of what works and what doesn't.

 With Tuyen's up and coming scuba diving certification course, I persuaded her to learn swimming before the scuba course.
 It's not really necessary, but from a survival perspective, when shit hits the fan under water, she'll need every available life skill she can muster.
 We both joined a swimming club organized by Instructor Salem and met its members whom we ended up hanging out with after the swim.
 It was a wholesome group that was fun to be with.